VrajMalvi/Google-Stock-price-prediction/Readme.md

 ## Overview

 Stock price prediction is a common application of RNNs in the field of time series forecasting.
 The goal is to use historical stock price data to predict future prices.
-In this project, we use a specific type of RNN known as Long Short-Term Memory (LSTM) to make these predictions.[code file...](https://github.com/VrajMalvi/Google-Stock-price-prediction/blob/main/Google_Stock_price_prediction_RNN_LSTM.ipynb)
+In this project, we use a specific type of RNN known as Long Short-Term Memory (LSTM) to make these predictions.
+[Code File.](https://github.com/VrajMalvi/Google-Stock-price-prediction/blob/main/Google_Stock_price_prediction_RNN_LSTM.ipynb)

 ## Procedure